Plow-Controller/plow/README.md

 Closing The Plow, also closes any clients opened with The Plow.
 Leave The Plow open or it will shut down the clients.
-This is a bug and being worked on.
+I consider this a bug, and it is being worked on.
 Soon you should be able to close the Plow, and keep any clients started with the Plow running.

 The basics